-During the cycle 91 the mean power decrease has been 0.10dB per cycle.
-That value is within the trend detected since the beginning of the mission.
+During the cycle 93 the mean power decrease has been 0.04dB per cycle.
+That value confirm the tendency noted for the cycle 92 towards a stabilization of the transmitted power.

 FIGURE 6.
 ERS-2 Scatterometer: power of internal calibration pulse since the beginning of the mission.